US construction spending falls 0.8% in October

 WASHINGTON (AP) — Spending on U.S. construction projects fell 0.8% in October, dragged down by declines in apartment and multi-family homebuilding.

-The Commerce Department said Monday that private construction spending declined 1% in October, which follows another significant 1.1% decline in September.
+Private construction spending declined 1% in October, the Commerce Department said Monday.
+That follows another significant 1.1% decline in September.

+Overall private residential construction dipped 0.9%, with multifamily projects declining 1.6% in October after a 2.1% decline in September.

-Spending on single-family home construction increased 1.6%, helping to offset some of the losses elsewhere in the private construction category during October.
+Spending on single-family home construction increased 1.6%, helping to offset some of the losses elsewhere in the private construction category during the month.

+Last month, the government reported that U.S. home building jumped 3.8% in October, with developers anticipating steady demand.

+Lower mortgage rates and a healthy job market with rising wages have boosted home sales and the demand for new homes.
+The average rate on a fixed 30-year mortgage last week was 3.68%, a historically low number.

-Spending on government construction projects fell 0.2%, with state and local projects declining 0.3% and federal building increasing 0.6%.
+In October, spending on government construction projects fell 0.2%, with state and local projects declining 0.3% and federal building increasing 0.6%.
+It was the first decline in overall government construction spending since June.

+Over the past 12 months, increased government spending on construction has offset declines in private expenditures on building.

 October’s overall decline follows a downward revision of September’s number from a 0.5% increase to a 0.3% decline.